-- Figure 3.5 Redds per kilometer (aerial and ground) in Cypress Creek.
+- Figure 3.5 Redds per kilometer (aerial and ground, all surveys combined) in Cypress Creek.
 Boxplots represent the distribution of redd counts across all previous survey years, while red diamonds are redd counts from the current survey year.
 Red shading is the approximate extent of the current ground survey reach.
 In 2016 through 2018, the Cypress River ground reach ended at rkm 30.
 No aerial surveys are conducted on Cypress Creek between rkm 39 and rkm 47. - Figure 3.6 Bull Trout redd locations (blue: ground, black: aerial) in the upper Halfway River (flowing west to east), Fiddes Creek (flowing south to north), and Turnoff Creek (flowing north to south) observed during aerial and ground surveys.
 The size of the points indicates the number of redds at each location.
 Red lines and blue lines indicate aerial and ground survey boundaries, respectively.
-In 2023, no aerial surveys occurred in Fiddes or Turnoff Creek on September 13. - Figure 3.7 Redds per kilometer (aerial and ground) in the upper Halfway River.
+Aerial and ground surveys in the upper Halfway River were canceled on September 24 due to high turbidity.
+A survey was also completed in the upper Halfway River on September 4, but no redds were observed. - Figure 3.7 Redds per kilometer (aerial and ground, all surveys combined) in the upper Halfway River.
 Boxplots represent the distribution of redd counts across all previous survey years, while red diamonds are redd counts from the current survey year.
 Red shading is the approximate extent of the current ground survey reach. - Figure 3.8 Redds per kilometer (aerial and ground) in Fiddes Creek.
-Boxplots represent the distribution of redd counts across all previous survey years, while red diamonds are redd counts from the current survey year.
+Boxplots represent the distribution of redd counts across all previous survey years, while red diamonds are redd counts from the current survey year (all surveys combined).
 Red shading is the approximate extent of the current ground survey reach. - Figure 3.9 Redds per kilometer (aerial) in Turnoff Creek.
 Boxplots represent the distribution of redd counts across all previous survey years, while red diamonds are redd counts from the current survey year. - Figure 3.10 Bull Trout redd locations (blue: ground, black: aerial) in Needham Creek (flowing west to east) observed during aerial and ground surveys.
 The size of the points indicates the number of redds at each location.
 Red lines and blue lines indicate aerial and ground survey boundaries, respectively. - Figure 3.11 Redds per kilometer (aerial and ground) in Needham Creek.
 Boxplots represent the distribution of redd counts across all previous survey years, while red diamonds are redd counts from the current survey year.
 Red shading is the approximate extent of the current ground survey reach.

-- Figure 3.14 Bull Trout peak count redd indices from 2002 to 2014 (light grey bars; Diversified Environmental Services and Mainstream Aquatics Ltd. 2009, 2011, and 2013); from 2016 to 2023 (dark grey bars; this monitor).
+- Figure 3.14 Bull Trout peak count redd indices from 2002 to 2014 (light grey bars; Diversified Environmental Services and Mainstream Aquatics Ltd. 2009, 2011, and 2013); from 2016 to 2024 (dark grey bars; this monitor).
 GAUC abundance with CI are shown as red diamonds.

 - Figure 3.17 Accuracy corrected daily down counts of verified Bull Trout (grey points and lines) and modelled kelt out-migration timing (solid blue line and blue shading) in the Chowade River.
-The vertical dashed line marks the date which the normal model estimated 5% of the kelts had out-migrated, which was assumed to be the onset of the kelt out-migration......26
+The vertical dashed line marks the date which the normal model estimated 5% of the kelts had out-migrated, which was assumed to be the onset of the kelt out-migration......26 - Figure 3.18 Top panel: accuracy corrected up and down counts of Bull Trout moving past the Chowade River resistivity counter.
+Bottom panel: cumulative up and down counts.
+Cumulative down counts were set as zero until August 29, the onset of the kelt out-migration. - Figure 3.20 Top panel: Accuracy corrected daily down counts of verified Bull Trout (grey points and lines) and modelled kelt out-migration timing (solid blue line and blue shading) in